Tinea Capitis

 History

 Tinea capitis begins as a small erythematous papule around a hair shaft on the scalp, eyebrows, or eyelashes.
-Within a few days, the red papule becomes paler and scaly, and the hairs appear discolored, lusterless, and brittle.
-They break off a few millimeters above the scalp skin surface.
+Within a few days, the red papule becomes paler and scaly.
+The hairs appear discolored, lusterless, and brittle, and they break off a few millimeters above the scalp skin surface.
 The lesion spreads, forming numerous papules in a typical ring form.
 Ring-shaped lesions may coalesce with other infected areas.

 Pruritus usually is minimal but may be intense at times.
 Alopecia is common in infected areas.
 Inflammation may be mild or severe.
 Deep boggy red areas characterized by a severe acute inflammatory infiltrate with pustule formation are termed kerions or kerion celsi (see the image below).